jchip/nix-clap/README.md

   * `cli` - option specified by user in the command line
   * `default` - default value in your [options spec](#options-spec)
   * `user` - values you applied by calling the [`applyConfig`](#applyconfigconfig-parsed-src) method

+* `verbatim` - contains original unprocessed value as given by the user in the command line

+  * This is an array of values if there was actual values from the user
+  * If there's no explicit value (ie. boolean or counting options), then this doesn't contain a field for the option.
+  * If it's a boolean but the user specified with `--no-` prefix, then this contains a field with the value `["no-"]`

 For example, with the following conditions: